The leading global voice

 Learn more about the importance of:

-The Women’s EURO 2017 will feature ‘A healthy heart your goal’ activities organized at both the national and European levels, with the objective of encouraging women, kids and all the football fans to embrace a healthy, active lifestyle.
+The Women’s EURO 2017 featured ‘A healthy heart your goal’ activities organized at both the national and European levels, with the objective of encouraging women, kids and all the football fans to embrace a healthy, active lifestyle.

-The programme includes: activities in local schools and in fan zones; the #MatchFitWoman online fitness challenge; campaigns and activities during the competition; healthy assessments of stadia; an app to encourage fans to walk or bike to stadia for the Euro; movies, PR activities and much more.
+The programme included: activities in local schools and in fan zones; the #MatchFitWoman online fitness challenge; campaigns and activities during the competition; healthy assessments of stadia; an app to encourage fans to walk or bike to stadia for the Euro (download on Google Play or App Store); movies, PR activities and much more.